Dionisiy/CA/introduction-to-objects-ii.md

 ### **Prototype to the Rescue**

 In object-oriented programming,**inheritance** allows one class to see and use the methods and properties of another class.
-You can think of it as a child being able to use his or her parent's money because the child_inherits_ the money